-Get expert help to avoid the past being brought up in a relationship.
+Get expert help dealing with situations where your partner brings up the past in your relationship (or how to stop if you’re the one who does it).
 Click here to chat online to someone right now.

 The things that we or our partners have done in the past can cast long shadows over our present and future relationship if we let them.

 The most common time for these things to raise their heads again is during arguments.

 When tensions rise and partners come to blows, the temptation to bring up the past can be too much to resist.

 But the result is rarely what we hope it might be.

 Instead, it only fuels the ill-feeling that has already grown into conflict.

 This article will cover four sections: first we will look at why bringing up the past is a bad idea, then we’ll explore some reasons why people do it, then we’ll share some advice on what to do when your partner brings up the past, and, finally, we’ll give some tips on how to stop yourself from doing it.

 6 Problems With Bringing Up The Past In Arguments